 (4) Dispositions of whatever nature in respect of such immovable property shall be legally binding if signed by the relevant Trustees.
 Proof of appointment of such Trustees shall be rendered on behalf of the ELCSA (N-T) by means of a certificate signed by a member who is not himself a Trustee.

-(5) Verbal declarations in Court, before public bodies or in other instances shall be legally binding only if they are made by the Bishop and another member of Church Council with prior approval of Church Council.
+(5) Verbal declarations in court, before public bodies or in other instances shall be legally binding only if they are made by the Bishop and another member of Church Council with prior approval of Church Council.

 CHAPTER 10